 According to The Economist, the world’s most valuable resource is no longer oil — it’s data.
-In today’s hyperconnected world, brands can collect consumer data from every touchpoint.
-They can also purchase data from a wide array of outside brokers.
+In today’s hyperconnected world, brands need to collect consumer data from every touchpoint.
 Marketers, in turn, use these insights to serve consumers highly-targeted ads that are more likely to drive conversions.

 Is your organization tapping into its full data potential?
 Do you have the right combination of data to achieve your marketing objectives?
 Below, we break down the differences between first-, second-, and third-party data, examine the pros and cons of each, and discuss how the right data mix can help your organization meet its goals.

 First-party data is data that your organization has collected from your audience.
 This could include data from CRMs, website visitors, social media followers, email subscribers, transaction records, and phone calls.

 Since first-party data is your own raw data, you can choose how it’s collected, stored, managed, and secured.
 By controlling these parameters, you can ensure its accuracy and integrity.